moliver28/research-handbook/content/job-families/security/application-security.md

 ## What's it like to work in Application Security at GitLab?

-The Application Security team plays a vital role at GitLab by ensuring that all its products are created securely throughout all stages of the software development lifecycle.
-In this role, you will be responsible for defining the vision, strategy, and execution of application security at GitLab.
-You’ll collaborate closely with Engineering, Product teams, and third-party groups (including the paid bug bounty program) to strengthen the security of GitLab, its products, and protect customer data.
+The Application Security team plays a vital role at GitLab by ensuring that all its products are created securely throughout all stages of the DevSecOps lifecycle.
+In this role, you will work closely with Engineering, Product teams, and third-party partners to enhance the security of GitLab and its products to safeguard customer data.
+You'll be responsible for identifying and triaging application security vulnerabilities, collaborating with teams to address them, and integrating core security principles throughout the entire DevSecOps lifecycle.

 🎉 **Hear from two team members about what it's like working here at GitLab in our Security department.** 🎉